foreverfl/vscode/tmp-doc/python/debugging.md

 The full path that points to the Python interpreter to be used for debugging.

-If not specified, this setting defaults to the interpreter selected for your workspace, which is equivalent to using the value `${command:python.interpreterPath}`.
+If not specified, this setting defaults to the interpreter selected for your workspace, which is equivalent to using the value `$\{command:python.interpreterPath\}
+`.
 To use a different interpreter, specify its path instead in the `python` property of a debug configuration.

 Alternately, you can use a custom environment variable that's defined on each platform to contain the full path to the Python interpreter to use, so that no other folder paths are needed.